MARVIS: Modality Adaptive Reasoning over VISualizations: Experiments

-All MARVIS results in Table~\ref{tab:comprehensive_results} are reported using a QwenVL 2.5 3B backbone.
-The FM results are reported either using the same backbone, or using Gemini-Flash-2.0 via the Gemini API.
-In the case of tabular data, we evaluate both the JOLT and TabLLM strategies, and report the best result in the table~\citep{shysheya2025joltjointprobabilisticpredictions,hegselmann2023tabllm}.
-Among specialist models, we report only the best overall result in the table.
-For extended results, please refer to Table~\ref{tab:core_results}.
-For a deeper dive into tabular data, including balanced metrics, please refer to \ref{sec:tabularanalysis}.
-For a detailed description on the method we use to generate our novel tabular benchmarks CC18-Semantic and Regression2025-Semantic, refer to \ref{sec:semantic-datasets}.
+\cref{tab:comprehensive_results} presents MARVIS performance across all modalities compared to 5 specialized baselines and 4 alternative LLM/VLM approaches.
+For each benchmark, we conduct a single MARVIS run.
+We use a QwenVL 2.5 3B Instruct backbone.
+MARVIS hyperparameters are set as described in \cref{sec:method}: the t-SNE zoom factor is selected per modality by grid search on a held-out validation split; all other hyperparameters are fixed across benchmarks.
+The LLM / VLM baseline results in the paper are reported using the best performing LLM / VLM in the class (we consider QwenVL 2.5 3B Instruct and Gemini-Flash-2.0 via the Gemini API).
+All MARVIS results are zero-shot in the sense that we do not give examples of the task to the VLM at inference time; they are full-shot in the sense that the embedding-generating models have access to the entire test set without labels.
+For the LLM / VLM baselines, image classification is performed zero-shot.
+Tabular classification and regression uses the JOLT~\citep{shysheya2025joltjointprobabilisticpredictions} and TabLLM~\citep{hegselmann2023tabllm} strategies with k-shot computed dynamically based on the maximum context length.
+We report the best result in the table.
+Specialist models are full-shot, and we report the best overall result in the table.
+For extended results, a detailed description of the method we use to generate our novel tabular benchmarks CC18-Semantic and Regression2025-Semantic, and a deeper dive into tabular data, including balanced metrics, please refer to \cref{sec:tabularanalysis}.

-\textbf{Specialist baselines.} For vision, the best performing specialist was the large DinoV2 model with a registry and KNN classification~\citep{oquab2023dinov2}.
+\textbf{Specialized model baselines.} For vision, the best performing specialist was the large DinoV2 model with a registry and KNN classification~\citep{oquab2023dinov2}.
 For audio, the CLAP model with contrastive zero-shot classification from Microsoft and OpenAI's Whisper-V2-Large model with KNN classification perform the best~\citep{radford2022robustspeechrecognitionlargescale,elizalde2023clap,ma-etal-2024-investigating}.
 For biological data, BioCLIPv2 with KNN classification performs the best~\citep{gu2025bioclip2emergentproperties}.
-For tabular data, TabPFNv2 with standard forward pass classification and regression is a strong baseline; we also consider classical baselines such as CatBoost and linear models in our appendix~\citep{prokhorenkova2018catboost,hollmann_accurate_2025}.
+For tabular data, TabPFNv2 with standard forward pass classification and regression is a strong baseline; we also consider classical baselines such as CatBoost and linear models in \cref{sec:tabularanalysis}~\citep{prokhorenkova2018catboost,hollmann_accurate_2025}.